5undel/F1-for-beginners/README.md

 ### TEST
+-HTML
+  - No errors were found when passing through the validator https://validator.w3.org/nu/#textarea
 - CSS
-  - No errors were found when passing through the official https://jigsaw.w3.org/css-validator/validator
+  - No errors were found when passing through the validator https://jigsaw.w3.org/css-validator/validator
 ### Wireframe
 - desktop
 [Formula one.zip](https://github.com/5undel/F1-for-beginners/files/7061789/Formula.one.zip)